jmw-phys/iNORG/README.md

 - The number of processes should be adjusted based on your system configuration

+## Tutorial — Two Typical Examples

+Example 1: One-shot solution of multi-orbital impurity problem in DMFT

+Example 2: Multi-orbital DMFT calculation on Bethe lattice

 ## License

 GNU AFFERO General Public License Version 3

 ## Documentation

 A tutorial is planned to be included in the `docs` folder.
+In addition, a new tutorial article will soon be available on arXiv—stay tuned!
+[See author publications on arXiv](https://arxiv.org/search/?query=Wang%2C+Jia-Ming&searchtype=author&abstracts=show&order=-announced_date_first&size=50)

 ## Research Publications with iNORG